Hometap vs. Point

 If you have big dreams and plan to renovate your home, the Hometap doesn't take any share of the appreciation that has to do with home renovations, according to the home appraiser.
 This is good news if you plan to make major improvements that have a good ROI.

-When to choose Point
+When it makes more sense to choose Point

 You have longer-term plans